 Can I repossess my property and recover rent arrears at the same time?

-Yes you can.
-If you are going via the Court (residential landlords must obtain a court order) to obtain an order for possession and a County Court Judgment for the arrears, you can apply for a combined writ of possession and control (known as a writ of fieri facias or fi-fa prior to 6th April 2014) to instruct The Sheriffs Office to execute both at the same time.
+Yes you can if you are a residential landlord.
+If you are going via the Court (residential landlords must obtain a court order) to obtain an order for possession and a County Court Judgment for the arrears, you can apply for a combined writ of possession and control to instruct The Sheriffs Office to execute both at the same time.

 What is your policy regarding vulnerable debtors?

 Our policy is to ensure that the operations of the business do not have any negative impact upon vulnerable consumers, whose ability or circumstances require us to take

 extra precautions in the way that we sell and provide our services in order to ensure that they are not disadvantaged in any way.
 Please read our full policy on vulnerable debtors.

 What will it cost me if the debt is unenforceable?